dotnet/docfx/Documentation/tutorial/intro markdown lite.md

 ## Design goal

-We write this tool for good extensibility, so our implementation should obey following order:
+We write this tool for good extensibility, so our implementation should obey following principles:

 1. Extensibility:
     * Support markdown syntax extension.